antD97/DeathCurse/readme.md

 Removes all scoreboard objectives, scheduled functions, and entities with custom tags.
 The next time the datapack is reloaded, the datapack will run like it did the first time.

+`/function death_curse:op/disable_for_player`
+Used to disable the Death Curse for a specific player.

+`/function death_curse:op/enable_for_player`
+Used to enable the Death Curse for a specific player (default enabled for everyone).

 ---
 Copyright © 2022 antD97
 Licensed under the [MIT License](LICENSE)